 The Campus of the Veterinary University – The University for prospective pet doctors actually has one of the most atmospheric campuses of the whole city.
 Mingle with the students in this very green area surrounded by nice university buildings, feel the warm spring breezes and how knowledge and wisdom lie in the air.

 Although Budapest is not the city of thousand islands, it’s the city of at least three and all of them are worth checking out, especially during spring time!

 Népsziget – Strictly speaking only a peninsula, Népsziget sure has the deserted flair of an island.
 This special little abandoned paradise is a lot of things wrapped into one.
 It’s a place to get lost – rather uncontrolled plant growth results in a wilderness you can only dream of at Margitsziget, especially if you walk down its smaller paths.
 It’s also a place for relaxation – you can ride your bike, skate and you’ll find multiple little hideaways where you can just take a picnic or read a book and wind down.
 Since Népsziget once was a place for heavy industry, you’ll also find lots of old abandoned factories, as well as the remnants of former company summer resorts.
 The place definitely has an industrial charm which is creepy but somehow nostalgic and photogenic at the same time.
-Oh, and there’s also a mini goat farm which hosts ducks, as well (no kidding)!
+Oh, and there’s also a mini goat farm which hosts ducks, as well!
 It’s run by the only permanent resident of the island, a retired employee of MÁV (federal railways).
 Weird?
 Weird!